alexcrichton/rfcs/text/0000-macros-1.1.md

 the problem of nightly Rust is today!

-As a result, it is an explicit non-goal of this RFC to architecturally improve on the current plugin system.
-The drawbacks of today's plugins will be the same as those proposed in this RFC.
-The major goal here is to simply minimize the exposed surface area between plugins and the compiler to ensure that the interface is well defined and can be stably implemented in future versions of the compiler as well.
+As a result, it is an explicit non-goal of this RFC to architecturally improve on the current procedural macro system.
+The drawbacks of today's procedural macros will be the same as those proposed in this RFC.
+The major goal here is to simply minimize the exposed surface area between procedural macros and the compiler to ensure that the interface is well defined and can be stably implemented in future versions of the compiler as well.

-Put another way, we currently have plugins 1.0 unstable today, we're shooting for plugins 2.0 stable in the far future, but this RFC is striking a middle ground at plugins 1.1 today!
+Put another way, we currently have macros 1.0 unstable today, we're shooting for macros 2.0 stable in the far future, but this RFC is striking a middle ground at macros 1.1 today!

 # Detailed design
 [design]: #detailed-design

-First, before looking how we're going to stabilize plugins, let's take a detailed look at how plugins work today.
+First, before looking how we're going to stabilize procedural macros, let's take a detailed look at how they work today.

-### Today's plugins
+### Today's procedural macros

-A plugin today is loaded into a crate with the `#![plugin(foo)]` annotation at the crate root.
+A procedural macro today is loaded into a crate with the `#![plugin(foo)]` annotation at the crate root.
 This in turn looks for a crate named `foo` [via the same crate loading mechanisms][loader] as `extern crate`, except [with the restriction][host-restriction] that the target triple of the crate must be the same as the target the compiler was compiled for.
-In other words, if you're on x86 compiling to ARM, plugins must also be compiled for x86.
+In other words, if you're on x86 compiling to ARM, macros must also be compiled for x86.

 [loader]: https://github.com/rust-lang/rust/blob/78d49bfac2bbcd48de522199212a1209f498e834/src/librustc_metadata/creader.rs#L480
 [host-restriction]: https://github.com/rust-lang/rust/blob/78d49bfac2bbcd48de522199212a1209f498e834/src/librustc_metadata/creader.rs#L494